 Helping the World

-Susan’s introduction to the complexity of the world began in 1963.
-As a sophomore in college, she attended at the first experimental “University of the Seven Seas” (U7S); four months traveling through Europe, the Middle East, North Africa, and Asia, with famous professors from all over the world, welcomed by heads of government, the pope, the prime minister of Malaysia, and more.
+My introduction to the complexity of the world began in 1963.
+As a sophomore in college, I attended at the first experimental “University of the Seven Seas” (U7S); four months traveling through Europe, the Middle East, North Africa, and Asia, with famous professors from all over the world, welcomed by heads of government, the pope, the prime minister of Malaysia, and more.

-His response, “If I can help life be better for one person each day, my life is worth living.”
-She still thinks of this often.
+His response was, “If I can help life be better for one person each day, my life is worth living.”
+I still thinks of this often.

-In graduate school in philosophy her first child began attending an AMI Montessori school in San Francisco that opened the door to a way to help the world.
-Susan has not looked back.
-She hopes that the words shared in her books, while consulting and speaking, and in this blog, help at least one person each day.
+In graduate school in philosophy my first child began attending an AMI Montessori school in San Francisco that opened the door to a way to help the world.
+I have not looked back.
+I hope that the words shared in my books, while consulting and speaking, and in this blog, help at least one person each day.

 One of her favorite quotes of Montessori: